-The Newberg Public Library has served the community since 1908, continually innovating and assessing the needs of the Newberg community.
-At each public service desk staff prioritize customer service.
+The Newberg Public Library has served the community since 1908, continually innovating and assessing the needs of the Newberg communit At each public service desk staff prioritize customer service.
 Weekly, Information Desk staff help people with low computer skills apply for jobs and regularly hear how this help has made a difference in their lives.
-Every day, Circulation staff create new library cards for people moving into town or discovering the library and the wide array of services offered.
-Children's Services staff connect with families to foster educational and meaningful community connections and promote early literacy development - especially with our youngest learners.
+Every day Circulation staff create new library cards for people moving into town or discovering the library and the wide array of services offered.
+Children's Services staff connect with families creating educational and meaningful community connections to encourage literacy skill growth in even our babies.

-The Newberg Public Library offers over 80,000 items for check-out, with access to an additional 50,000 eBooks, eAudiobooks and eMagazines with a library card.
-As part of the Chemeketa Cooperative Regional Library Service (CCRLS) network of eighteen libraries, the Newberg Public Library participates in reciprocal borrowing via courier with other libraries, shared databases, and some purchased equipment including some of the library computers, along with CCRLS staff time to maintain these services.
+The Newberg Public Library offers over 80,000 items for check-out at the library, with access to an additional 50,000 eBooks, eAudiobooks and eMagazines with a library card.
+As part of the Chemeketa Cooperative Regional Library Service (CCRLS) of eighteen networked libraries, the Newberg Public Library participates in reciprocal borrowing via courier wit other libraries, shared databases, and some purchased equipment including some of the library computers, along with CCRLS staff time to maintain these services.

 Goal 01: Continue to create and maintain a high level of customer service.
-Through continuing education our library staff learn new ways to meet the evolving needs of our community, develop innovative programming, and enhance their ability to deliver excellent customer service.
+Through continuing education our library staff learn new ways to meet the needs of our community, continue to innovate programming, and learn strategies to continue to provide excellent customer service.

-High-demand library materials in print and online are purchased, cataloged, and processed for library patrons within a short time of release.
+High-demand library materials in print and online are purchased, cataloged and processed for library patrons within a short time of release.